commercelayer/commercelayer-docs-resources/promotion_rules/object.md

 # The promotion rule object

-A promotion rule object is returned as part of the response body of each successful list API call.
+A promotion rule object is returned as part of the response body of each successful list or retrieve API call <b>to the /api/promotion_rules endpoint</b>.

 ## Fields